ashleydavis/the-data-wrangler-blog/_posts/2018-06-18-introducing-data-forge-plot.markdown

     const plot = merged.plot({}, { y: ["close", "SMA"] });
     await plot.renderImage("./MSFT-sma.png", { openImage: true });

 Here we are passing some inputs to the `plot` function to configure it.
 Specifially we are telling it which columns in the dataframe to include in the y axis.
 If we didn't do this, all the columns would automatically be included (and that would make for a messy chart).
-This is your first taste of data-driven chart configuration.
+This is a basic example of data-driven chart configuration.

 Check out the configuration passed to the `renderImage` function and how the `openImage` field is set to `true`.
 This is a small convenience that automatically opens the rendered imaged in your default image viewer.
 Run the code and the chart pops up in front of you.
-Small automations like this help streamline your workflow and makes your iterations a little bit faster.
+Small automations like this help streamline your workflow and makes your iterations that little bit faster.

 Here's the rendered chart with both the closing price and the moving average: